 - A candidate would be recognized as one who shows respect towards others and is able to work effectively with a diverse group of people.

-- Recipients of honorary degrees must normally agree to attend convocation ceremonies to receive his/her award.
+- Recipients of honorary degrees will be asked to attend convocation ceremonies to receive their award.

 Nominations to the committee must be in writing (not to exceed three pages) and should include:

-- a letter explaining why the candidate is deserving of the recognition and how he/she meets the criteria
+- a letter explaining why the candidate is deserving of the recognition and how they meet the criteria

-- a short biographical summary outlining his/her accomplishments and connection to Capilano University
+- a short biographical summary outlining their accomplishments and connection to Capilano University

 - contact information